-Hey guys and welcome back to another recipe!
-Today we are going to be learning a very special waffle recipe that I personally love.
+Hey guys and welcome back to another recipe.
+Today we are going to learn how to make a very special waffle recipe that I personally love.
 This gaufres authentic Belgian waffle recipe is one of my favorites and pretty much the only way I will make waffles at home!
 It makes every other type of waffle dismal in comparison.

 When I was little my family would go to brunch every month at a resort in Fountain Hills, AZ.
 We would sit down in this great ballroom all dressed up in our Sunday brunch best at a huge round table and wait to be served.
 Our waiter would bring coffee for the adults and juice for the kids and then we would make our way over to the buffet that at the time due to how small I was seemed to stretch on for miles.

-If they had a waffle bar, and they most certainly always did.
-That would be my first stop in the breakfast parade of food.
-Everyone else would head over to the savory choices of eggs, omelets, bacon and sausage.
-Not me, I be lined all the way across this ballroom, plate in hand for the delicious scent of Belgian waffles.
-I followed my nose like Remy in Ratatouille usually with my one or both of my parents chasing behind me.
+If they had a waffle bar, and they most certainly always did, that would be my first stop in the breakfast parade.
+Everyone else would head over to the savory choices of eggs, omelets, bacon, and sausage.
+Not me, I will beeline all the way across this ballroom, plate in hand for the delicious scent of Belgian waffles.
+I followed my nose like Remy in Ratatouille usually with one or both of my parents chasing behind me.

 - The Belgian Waffle was originally called the Brussels waffle but was changed when the treat was brought to the American market because the creators didn’t think it would be as widely accepted.